CHEM3008 The Molecules of Life

 - Level 3 elective

 - This unit contributes to the Synthetic Chemistry major stream with an introduction to the chemistry relevant to biological systems.
-Topics include the important classes of biomolecules: amino acids, proteins, carbohydrates, lipids and oligonucleotides, addressing their stereochemistry, structure, synthesis, biosynthesis (including the function of selected coenzymes) and importance in living systems.
+Topics to be covered include the important classes of biomolecules: amino acids, proteins, carbohydrates, lipids and oligonucleotides, addressing their stereochemistry, structure, synthesis, biosynthesis (including the function of selected coenzymes) and importance in living systems.
+The biological activity of important secondary metabolites along with their biosynthetic pathways will be highlighted.
 The role of metal ions in biology, with an emphasis on the fundamental transition metal chemistry relevant to the mechanisms of metalloenzymes and metal-based drugs, is also explored.

-- Students are able to (1) recall and integrate key knowledge and concepts about inorganic chemistry relevant to biological systems; (2) understand basic facts, principles and theories of organic chemistry; (3) solve problems at the biology/chemistry interface; (4) understand chemical terminology, nomenclature and conventions associated with the classes of biomolecules; (5) understand functional groups, their reactivity and interconversion; (6) acquire skills in performing standard laboratory procedures for simple synthetic organic inorganic and analytical chemistry; (7) use instrumentation and interpretation of spectroscopic data for structure determination of inorganic and organic compounds; and (8) produce clear written communication of results of laboratory work and reading using correct scientific style.
+- Students are able to (1) recall and integrate key knowledge and concepts about organic and inorganic chemistry relevant to biological systems; (2) demonstrate an understanding of basic facts, principles and theories of organic and inorganic chemistry; (3) solve problems at the biology/chemistry interface; (4) demonstrate an understanding of chemical terminology, nomenclature and conventions associated with the classes of biomolecules; (5) demonstrate an understanding of functional groups, their reactivity and interconversion; (6) acquire skills in performing standard laboratory procedures for simple synthetic organic, inorganic and analytical chemistry; (7) use instrumentation and interpretation of spectroscopic data for structure determination of inorganic and organic compounds; and (8) produce clear written communication of results of laboratory work and reading using correct scientific style.

-- Typically this unit is assessed in the following ways: (1) final examination; (2) quizzes; and (3) laboratories.
+- Indicative assessments in this unit are as follows: (1) final examination; (2) quizzes; and (3) laboratories.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.